-Pakistan Poverty Alleviation Fund undertook a Balochistan Water Engagement initiative to identify water-related needs of Balochistan and then develop PPAF's water programme for Balochistan.
+Pakistan Poverty Alleviation Fund (PPAF) is undertaking a one-year Balochistan Water Engagement initiative to identify water-related needs of Balochistan to develop PPAF's water programme for Balochistan.
 The guiding vision for this is to help the Government of Balochistan in developing an evidence-based provincial water policy and identifying priority interventions.

-As part of this engagement, a field data gathering and interaction exercise was carried out during 10th -16th April 2019 with the purpose to collect first-hand information on water resources in the four agroecological zones of Balochistan and Quetta city.
+As part of this engagement, a field data gathering and interaction exercise was carried out during 10th -16th April 2019 with the purpose to collect first-hand information on water resources in four agroecological zones of Balochistan and Quetta city.
 This cross-sector analysis will help to identify key interventions for managing water resource and developing an evidence-based water action plan for the province.
 The plan will factor in the needs of the most vulnerable populations to access water and to withstand water related hazards.